I landed in London on June 23rd, 4 days ago, on a Thursday.

 Speaking Outloud On a more uncomfortable note, it’s always interesting to see the reaction for when I speak outloud.
 I (shocker) have an american accent, and people instantly shift when they notice the accent.
 Some are friendly, but most instantly place you as ‘ah, annoying tourist’, and while helpful, are a bit distant.

-It’s honestly not really that bad, but it’s the first time I’ve ever felt concious of when I speak (aside from when I visit India, but there it makes sense because I don’t really speak the language (Gujarati or Hindi) too well).
+It’s honestly not really that bad, but it’s the first time I’ve ever felt conscious of when I speak (aside from when I visit India, but there it makes sense because I don’t really speak the language (Gujarati or Hindi) too well).

-The accent thing definetly is what terrifies me about visiting Paris though, so wishing myself the best of luck before I visit there, since Paris is known for being anti-tourist + mildly racist + anti-anyone who doesn’t speak French (I am a classic American who only speaks English).
+The accent thing definitely is what terrifies me about visiting Paris though, so wishing myself the best of luck before I visit there, since Paris is known for being anti-tourist + mildly racist + anti-anyone who doesn’t speak French (I am a classic American who only speaks English).
 At any rate, we’ll see how it goes!

 There’s a ton of free museums here.
 Pretty much all the major ones are, including but not limited to: The British Museum, The Tate Modern, and the Natural History Museum. (there’s a lot more free ones).